 Enhancing security knowledge

 Being able to observe and participate in attacks gives the blue team a better understanding of how attackers operate, enabling them to more effectively employ technologies to deceive actual attackers and study their tactics, techniques and procedures (TTPs).
 This is how purple teaming enables better identification, sharing and utilisation of valuable security insights.

 Combining defence and offence through purple team exercises allows organisations to raise the standard of security monitoring function faster and at less cost.
 This enables companies to achieve the best value from their security budgets at a time when security threats continue to diversify.

 An alternative approach within the security industry is to view purple teaming as a conceptual framework that runs throughout an organisation.
 This can help to nurture a collaborative culture that promotes continuous cyber security improvement.

 Gain critical insight

-Purple teaming gives your internal security team a critical understanding of gaps in your security posture and helps to identify areas for capability enhancement.
+Purple teaming gives your internal security team a critical understanding of the gaps in your security posture and helps to identify potential areas that require further attention.

-Redscan is an award-winning provider of managed cyber security services.
-By utilising our deep knowledge of offensive security alongside the latest security tools and intelligence, we help organisations to identify, hunt for and eliminate threats and vulnerabilities across their networks and endpoints.
+At Kroll, we utilise our deep knowledge of offensive security alongside the latest security tools and intelligence, to help organisations to identify, hunt for and eliminate threats and vulnerabilities across their networks and endpoints.

-The purple team philosophy is crucial to Redscan’s approach to cyber security.
-Redscan Labs, our threat research and analytics division, provides actionable insight to help our red and blue team hackers, analysts and engineers to continually improve the quality and effectiveness of our services.
+The purple team methodology is central to Kroll’s approach to cyber security.
+Our threat research and analytics division provides actionable insights to help our red and blue team hackers, analysts and engineers to continually improve the quality and effectiveness of our services.

-Whether you are looking to assess your organisation’s defences or enhance them with a turnkey MDR service, you can be confident that Redscan will provide the deep insight and clear advice you need to significantly improve cyber security posture.
+Whether you are looking to assess your organisation’s defences, strengthen them with a turnkey MDR service, or comprehensively respond to a cyber incident, you can be confident that Kroll will provide the deep insight and clear advice you need to significantly advance your cyber security posture.